min69u/Reforestation/README.md

-## Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+## Why did the chicken get a penalty?
+For fowl play.